I know what you’re thinking.

-We’ve strategically incorporated a Mission in Progress* section into the Pre-Week Planner, so that you can actively and consistently review your goals, and identify goal-related tasks you can realistically tackle during the week.
+We’ve strategically incorporated a Mission in Progress* section into the Pre-Week Planner, so that you can consistently review your goals, and identify goal-related tasks you can realistically tackle during the week.

 Staying motivated and following through with your mission is no walk in the park.